SOAR: Regression-based LiDAR Relocalization for UAVs: Related work

-However, as noted in \cite{SGLoc}, APR methods primarily emphasize high-dimensional pose–feature mappings, which constrains their relocalization accuracy—particularly in large-scale outdoor environments \cite{RALoc}.
-To overcome this limitation, Scene Coordinate Regression (SCR) methods\cite{add_32, add_33} were introduced, which predicts the world-coordinate position of each point, and subsequently employ RANSAC to estimate the final 6-DoF pose.
-Specifically, SGLoc \cite{SGLoc} was the first to integrate the SCR framework into LiDAR-based localization.
+However, as noted in \cite{SGLoc}, APR methods primarily emphasize high-dimensional pose–feature mappings, which constrains their accuracy—particularly in large-scale outdoor environments \cite{RALoc}.
+To overcome this, Scene Coordinate Regression (SCR) methods~\cite{add_32, add_33} were introduced, which predicts the world-coordinate position of each point, and subsequently employ RANSAC to estimate the final 6-DoF pose.
+SGLoc \cite{SGLoc} was the first to integrate the SCR framework into LiDAR-based relocalization.
 Subsequently, LiSA \cite{lisa} incorporated semantic information to reduce the influence of noisy or disruptive points within the scene, further improving localization accuracy.
-More recently, RALoc \cite{RALoc} has focused on mitigating rotation-related challenges during the pose estimation process.
-These SCR methods work well for vehicle-based LiDAR localization, but they don't work as well for UAV-based LiDAR localization.
-This degradation arises from the complex flight conditions.
-Therefore, we aim to address the challenging of UAV relocalization.
+More recently, RALoc \cite{RALoc} has focused on mitigating rotation-related challenges during pose estimation.
+These methods work well for vehicle-based LiDAR relocalization, but their performance degrades significantly in UAV scenarios.
+Therefore, we aim to address challenges of UAV relocalization.